European shares end higher, gains seen limited

 Despite the stock market rally, which followed gains on Monday after European authorities agreed upon the bailout deal for Spain's debt-ridden banks, many traders said it was still too risky to get back into equities.

-The overriding nervousness in the market was highlighted by a 1.3 percent rise in the Euro STOXX Volatility index, while Spanish 10-year bond yields rose as rating agency Fitch delivered another downgrade to Spain's banks.
+The overriding nervousness in the market was highlighted by a 1.3 percent rise in the Euro STOXX Volatility index .V2TX, while Spanish 10-year bond yields rose as rating agency Fitch delivered another downgrade to Spain's banks.

 "People aren't committing money to the market for the longer term here," said Central Markets senior broker Joe Neighbour.